iiasa/ece-docs/scenario-databases.rst

 ------------

 You can query scenario data from an IIASA database instance via a Rest API or the Python packages.
-The queries depend on the type of the database.
+The queries depend on the type of the database as explained below.

 *Scenario Apps* and **ixmp4** instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^